This blog may contain affiliate links. Read our disclosure policy for more info.

 2. Go ice skating

 Visiting Banff in the winter months?
-Well a cruise on the frozen lake is obviously out of the question, howecer, you can go ice skating instead!
-Just bring your own skates and hit the ice.
-Be sure to stop at the Visitor Centre in Banff before you go to ask about ice conditions and only skate when the ice is thick enough.
+Well, a cruise on the frozen lake is obviously out of the question; however, you can go ice skating instead!

 3. Go Canoeing

-At the same dock you take the boat from, is a small canoe rental place that rents canoes to visitors so they can explore the lake.
-The day I visited the lake the winds were quite high, so canoeing didn’t look too appealing.
-But on a calm day, canoeing on Lake Minnewanka would be an amazing activity!
+At the same dock you take the cruise from, there is a small boathouse that’s perfect for renting out kayaks or canoes for some private lake exploration.
+The day we visited the lake, the winds were quite high, so canoeing didn’t look too appealing, but on a calm day, canoeing on Lake Minnewanka really looks like a bunch of fun!

 4. Hike or bike the Stewart Canyon Trail

-The trail is 6.6 km one way but the great thing is you can hike as far as you want and then turn back.
-If you’re keen for a longer hike then keep walking until you reach Alymer Lookout (2 km further).
+The trail is 6.8 km (4.2 mi) out and back, but the great thing is you can hike as far as you want and then turn back whenever you like.
+If you’re keen on a longer hike, then you can head back towards the lake and follow the trail on the northern side as far as you’d like.

-During certain times in summer, it is required to hike in groups of 4 or more so be sure to keep an eye out for signs in the area.
-This trail is popular so if you’re in a group of 3 or less it won’t be hard finding a few more hiking partners at the trailhead.
+During certain times in summer, you’re required to hike in groups of 4 or more (it is bear territory, after all), so be sure to keep an eye out for signs in the area.
+This trail is popular, so if you’re in a group of 3 or less, it won’t be hard to find a few more hiking partners at the trailhead.

-After your morning at Lake Minnewanka, it’s time to enjoy some of the best views around on your 3-day Banff itinerary!
+After your morning exploring what Lake Minnewanka has to offer, it’s time to enjoy some of the best views around at Bow Falls and the Banff Gondola!

 Bow Valley Falls